What dbt Brings

 Impact

 100+ models across 4 markets, all version-controlled and testable.
-What was once scattered SQL files and tribal knowledge is now a documented, maintainable codebase.
+What was once scattered SQL files and tribal knowledge is now a documented, maintainable codebase that any analyst can contribute to.

 Why dbt matters: